how to build a low-code MVP

 Improved scalability

 Your MVP can have significantly more users than planned, meaning you might require more resources.
 Most no-code and low-code tools are available on scalable cloud-based architectures.
-That’s why 65% of companies prefer these platforms to handle larger user loads and store data.
+This means you can build a low-code MVP with limited functionality and enhance it with new features in subsequent iterations.

 Reduced technical debt

 Low-code can help you optimize backend processes and outdated systems.
-Some platforms automatically incorporate clean code and the latest security standards, so you don’t need to modify your apps for different operating systems manually.
-They also handle software updates, regulatory certifications, and performance maintenance.
-As a result, you can reduce your overhead resources and technical debt for your IT teams.
+Some platforms automatically incorporate clean code and the latest security standards, eliminating the need to modify apps for different operating systems manually.

 Faster deployment